-All party meeting ahead of the Budget session underway
+All party meeting held ahead of the Budget session

-New Delhi, Jan 30: An all-party meeting chaired by Lok Sabha Speaker Sumitra Mahajan ahead of the Budget Session 2019 is currently underway in the national capital.
+New Delhi, Jan 30: An all-party meeting chaired by Lok Sabha Speaker Sumitra Mahajan ahead of the Budget Session 2019 was held in the national capital on Wednesday.
 The Budget Session will begin tomorrow (January 31).

-During the meeting, the Speaker will seek the support of different political parties for the smooth conduct of business in the Lower House.
+During the meeting, the Speaker sought the support of different political parties for the smooth conduct of business in the Lower House.

 The Budget session will begin with the address of President Ram Nath Kovind to the joint sitting of both the Houses of Parliament at 11.00 A.M in Central Hall on Thursday.
 The Budget will be presented on 1st of February.
 The session will conclude on 13th of next month.